Atoris, 30 mg 30 pieces

 often: hyperglycemia;

-incidence unknown: diabetes mellitus – incidence depends on the presence or absence of risk factors (fasting blood glucose concentration ⥠5.6 mmol/L, body mass index [BMI] > 30 kg/m2 body surface area, elevated plasma TG concentration, history of hypertension).
+frequency unknown: diabetes mellitus – the frequency of development depends on the presence or absence of risk factors (fasting blood glucose concentration ≥ 5.6 mmol/l, body mass index [BMI] > 30 kg/m2 body surface area, increased plasma TG concentration, history of arterial hypertension).

 Mental disorders: